Home > Apparel

 Material durability scores were weighted just as much as fit and mobility in our testing; (photo/Erika Courtney)

-Graepel has researched and tested flannels extensively — traveling, working, and camping in the high alpine desert of Idaho, Montana, and Utah, and traveling abroad in a variety of environments including Europe and South America.
+Graepel has researched and tested flannels extensively — traveling, working, and camping in the high alpine desert of Idaho, Montana, and Utah and traveling abroad in a variety of environments, including Europe, South America, and Asia.
 He continues to long-term test flannels year-round and searches for anyone who will listen to his yarns testing the brushed twill.

 In 2020, we saw 47 flannels and listed 15 flannels on our men’s buyers guide.
 In 2021, we tested an additional 20 flannels, highlighting nine new flannels on our list.
 In 2022, we saw an additional 20 flannels, adding 12 new flannels.
-And this year we looked at 40 flannels, adding nine new heavyweight flannels to the buyer’s guide.
+2023 was a big year, where we created a newly minted seasonal heavyweight edition of our flannels buyer’s guide, adding nine new flannels.
+For fall of 2024 we saw 20 new flannels, adding six new flannels to our fall buyer’s guide.

 Each year introduces new styles and materials, and we try to reflect the best on the market of that year.
 Some stalwart flannels remain on the list, year after year.
 They are either so good, or so good of a deal, that they are tough to topple.